madanugraha/vacciprofile-client/docs/API.md

 <a name="App"></a>

 ## App() ⇒ <code>JSX.Element</code>
 This is the main component of the vaccine profile application.
-It manages the state of selected items, handles user interactions, and renders the Header, Sidebar, View, and other components.
+It manages the state of selected items, handles user interactions, and renders the Header, Sidebar, Main, and other components.
 It is the entry point into the application.

 **Kind**: global function
 **Returns**: <code>JSX.Element</code> - The main application component containing all sub-components and logic.